Lemon Mousse Cornucopias

 - 2 cups heavy whipping cream

-- Fresh mint leaves and lemon peel strips, optional
+- Optional: Fresh mint leaves and lemon zest strips

 - Preheat oven to 25°.
 Cover sugar cones with foil; lightly spray with cooking spray.
 Cut crust into 1-in.-wide strips; wrap strips around prepared cones, sealing seams.
 Brush with egg; sprinkle with coarse sugar.

 - Bake until golden brown, 10-12 minutes.
 Cool for 10 minutes before removing pastry from cones to a wire rack to cool completely.

 - Meanwhile, in a small saucepan, sprinkle gelatin over lemon juice and water; let stand for 1 minute or until softened.
 Heat over low heat, stirring until gelatin is completely dissolved; stir in lemon zest.

 - In a large bowl, beat cream cheese and confectioners' sugar until smooth; add gelatin mixture.
 Refrigerate for at least 15 minutes or until thickened.

 - In a small bowl, beat cream until stiff peaks form; fold into lemon mixture.
-Pipe into pastry cones; garnish with mint leaves and lemon peel strips if desired.
+Pipe into pastry cones; garnish with mint leaves and lemon zest strips if desired.